Rapsssito/react-native-tcp-socket/README.md

 </details>

 ## React Native Compatibility
 To use this library you need to ensure you are using the correct version of React Native.
-If you are using a version of React Native that is lower than `0.60` you will need to upgrade before attempting to use this library latest version.
+If you are using a version of React Native that is lower than `0.60` you will need to upgrade before attempting to use the latest version.

 | `react-native-tcp-socket` version  | Required React Native Version |
 | ---------------------------------- | ----------------------------- |